Tri-Agency Open Access Policy on Publications

 Statement of Principles on Digital Data Management

-In June 2015, the Tri-Agencies posted a draft Statement of Principles on Digital Data Management on the science.gc.ca website for public feedback.
+The Tri-Agencies have adopted a Statement of Principles on Digital Data Management which incorporates feedback obtained through community engagement.
 The objective of this Statement of Principles is to promote excellence in digital data management practices and data stewardship in Agency-funded research.
-A finalized version of the Statement of Principles, incorporating and addressing feedback received, is anticipated to be released in early 2016.

 In keeping with the integration of KT into CIHR’s processes and programs, KT and commercialization have been integrated throughout CIHR’s new strategic plan.
 CIHR is currently working on developing refreshed KT and commercialization strategies, aligned with commitments in Health Research Roadmap II: Capturing Innovation to Produce Better Health and Health Care for Canadians.